LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 enabled explicitly.
 What distinguishes a layer as implicit or explicit is by which directory its layer information file exists in.

+The "/usr/local/etc/vulkan/\*\_layer.d" and "/usr/local/share/vulkan/\*\_layer.d"
+directories are for layers that are installed from locally-built sources.

+The "/etc/vulkan/\*\_layer.d" directories are for layers that are installed from non-Linux-distribution-provided packages.

 The "/usr/share/vulkan/\*\_layer.d" directories are for layers that are installed from Linux-distribution-provided packages.
-The "/etc/vulkan/\*\_layer.d" directories are for layers that are installed from non-Linux-distribution-provided packages.

 This manifest file is in the JSON format as shown in the following example.
 See the section [Layer Library Manifest File](#LayerLibraryManifestFile) for more information about each of the nodes in the JSON file.